 - Wine is made from grapes but not the typical variety you can buy from the supermarket.

 - The ‘cheers’ ritual started back in the Middle Ages, when poisoning was a favourite way to do away with an enemy.
-To be sure their glass was poison-free drinkers would first pour a bit of wine into each other’s glass so that if there was poison in one, it was now in both.
+To be sure their glass was poison-free drinkers would cheers where a bit of wine would spill into each other’s glass so that if there was poison in one, it was now in both.

 - A crop of newly planted vines takes about four to five years to grow before it can be harvested.

 - Most wine glasses are specifically shaped to accentuate the flavour of wine when it hits your tongue.